The universe is our vast, complex and mysterious home. But how did it start?

 3. the universe never began because it has always existed.

-Option 2 seems to go against common sense, but is nevertheless accepted by many people, especially scientists who avoid “supernatural” explanations.
-In recent times, cosmologists like Lawrence Krauss have argued that a flat zero-energy universe amd quantum physics show that it is not only possible, but quite likely, that a universe could come into existence from nothing, but other cosmologists and philosophers criticise Krauss for calling a quantum field (which is required, and is full of potential) “nothing”, when it is clearly something.
+Option 2 seems to go against common sense.
+Nevertheless it is accepted by many people, especially scientists who avoid “supernatural” explanations.
+In recent times, cosmologists like Lawrence Krauss have argued that a flat zero-energy universe and quantum physics show that it is not only possible, but quite likely.
+Thus a universe could come into existence from nothing.
+However other cosmologists and philosophers criticise Krauss for calling a quantum field (which is required, and is full of potential) “nothing”, when it is clearly something.
 (I will be enlarging on this point shortly.)

-Option 3, with the corollary that something that has always existed doesn’t need a cause, was once a popular choice.
-The demise of the steady state theory of the universe and the evidence for the big bang virtually rule this out.
+Option 3 was once a popular choice.
+After all, something that has always existed doesn’t need a cause.
+However the demise of the steady state theory of the universe and the evidence for the big bang virtually rule this out for our universe.

-Some people combine options 1 & 3, and suggest that there have been an infinite series of universes, leading eventually to our present universe.
+It is possible combine options 1 & 3.
+That is, there may have been an infinite series of universes, leading eventually to our present universe.
 But this idea still doesn’t explain why these universes exist.
-Also, we know scientifically that physical processes gradually “run down” according to the Second Law of Thermodynamics, and in infinite time, all physical process would have run their course and everything would be in a static homogenous state.
-Since this isn’t the case in the universe, matter and physical process could not be infinite.
+Also, we know scientifically that physical processes gradually “run down” according to the Second Law of Thermodynamics, and in infinite time, all phit seems that matter and physical process could not be infinite.

 Does God’s existence explain anything?

 This conclusion has been an option for millennia, but it has its critics.

 Some people argue that if God can exist without an explanation, then why can’t the universe?
 God’s existence then wouldn’t explain anything.

 But if God exists and is timeless, whereas the universe clearly isn’t, then his existence may explain everything better, even if it doesn’t provide a scientific explanation.